lepidus/fullJournalTransfer/README.md

 ### Command line

 #### Export
-Exports a journal to xml running the command in application root:
+Export a journal to XML by executing the command in the application's root directory:
 ```bash
 php tools/importExport.php FullJournalImportExportPlugin export [xmlFileName] [journal_path]
 ```

 #### Import
-Imports a journal from xml running the command in application root:
+To import a journal from XML, execute the command in the application's root directory:
 ```bash
 php tools/importExport.php FullJournalImportExportPlugin import [xmlFileName]
 ```